Simulation-Software-Engineering/Lecture-Material/04_documentation/technical_writing_slides.md

 - Be clear about your audience.
 - Documentation should be skimmable, concise, and consistent.
 - For consistency, define and/or follow a style guide.
-- There are conventions/styles for `README.md`, `CHANGELOG.md`, commit messages, error messages, API documentation
+- There are conventions/styles for README, changelog, commit messages, error messages, API documentation

 ---